 - Boutonnieres pins, because no one else will have these on hand.

 You’ve probably heard it before, but forgetting to eat and hydrate can be a big mistake on your big day.
 So stave off starvation with a few snacking and drinking essentials

 - Water bottles, because it’s the most important.

-- Snack bars, for when you’re hungry but don’t want to spoil your beautiful dinner.
+- Snack/protein bars, for when you’re hungry but don’t want to spoil your beautiful dinner.

 - Candy, for when you just need a quick sugar fix.

-- Energy drinks, for when candy won’t do the trick.
+- Juice or energy drinks, for when candy won’t do the trick.

 - Breath mints, so you’re ready for your big kiss.

 - Drink straws, so you don’t need to worry about messing up your lipstick.